Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Introduction

 \item \textbf{Sign lock-in theory.} An excursion-based effective framework is introduced to characterize sign dynamics.
 Under two verifiable conditions, a \emph{geometric} tail law is proved for the effective outer-to-outer sign flip count, which provides a mechanistic explanation for the persistence of noise-like signs in experiments.
 This theory is also numerically validated.

-\item \textbf{Lock-in enhancement.} Building on the theory, we propose simple and broadly applicable methods including a compressible, flip-resistant sign template, and early-phase outer-drift regularization.
-These interventions reduce boundary visits and re-entry, preserving the structured sign template during training.
+\item \textbf{Lock-in enhancement.} Building on the theory, we propose a from-scratch low-rank sign-template method: a re-generable template $T=\sign(GH^\top)$ is selected before training, and training is biased to preserve it.
+Gap initialization and early-phase outer-drift regularization reduce boundary visits and re-entry, preserving the structured sign template during training.

 \end{itemize}